xitrum-framework/xitrum/doc/sphinx/cache.rst

 It's very simple, you use ``CacheActionSecond/Minute/Hour/Day`` or ``CachePageSecond/Minute/Hour/Day``.
-The difference between action cache and page cache is that for page cache, before filter is not touched if the cache exists.
+The difference between action cache and page cache is that for page cache, before filters are not run if the cache exists.

 ::